Three warfares: Czech Republic

-According to a Czech Republic's counter-intelligence agency Security Information Service (BIS) 2014 report, "China’s administration and its intelligence services have put an emphasis on gaining influence over Czech political and state structures and on gathering political intelligence, with active participation by select Czech elites, including politicians and state officials."
+According to a Czech Republic's counter-intelligence agency Security Information Service (BIS) 2014 report, "China's administration and its intelligence services have put an emphasis on gaining influence over Czech political and state structures and on gathering political intelligence, with active participation by select Czech elites, including politicians and state officials."

 India

 According to Abhijit Singh, a research fellow at MP-IDSA, a news item dated 29 January 2013 and carried by China's state-owned Xinhua News Agency on the self-immolations by Tibetans, is an example of media warfare.
 The news story was related to trying to find a judicial "Indian connection" to the immolations, however the court which was overseeing the case did not give a verdict.

 The Times of India reported that during the 2017 Doklam standoff China used the three warfares against India.
 Media warfare was waged with the aim of stopping India from proceeding with its action in Bhutan and belittling Bhutan's claims.
 China's media and multiple ministries made statements at numerous public forums with the same goal.
-Psychological warfare included calling India's foreign minister a liar and asserting that China would change it stance related to the Indian state of Sikkim, and in turn "free" Sikkim from Indian control.
+Psychological warfare included calling India's foreign minister a liar and asserting that China would change its stance regarding the Indian state of Sikkim, and in turn "free" Sikkim from Indian control.
 Legal warfare included Chinese statements saying that Bhutan had accepted Chinese claims on Doklam and that the 1890 convention is to be followed while ignoring the 1914 convention.